 tuned to the world’s topo- and phonographies

-Field trips are an essential part of Pablo Diserens’ work, through which they collect sonic and visual material by exploring various ecosystems (and architectures) with an acute attention towards what is already there.
+Field trips are an essential part of Pablo Diserens’ work, through which they collect sonic and visual material by exploring various ecosystems and locations with an acute attention towards what is already there.
 Diserens uses various field recording techniques (i.e. stereo and ORTF techniques, contact microphones, hydrophones, geophones and electromagnetic microphones), while documenting the sounds’ sources and topographical contexts through analog photography.

 February 2021 — Peloponnese, Greece